-Fissures.-The longitudinal fissure divides the under surface into a right and a left lobe and is occupied by the round ligament or umbilical vein (1).
+Fissures.-The longitudinal fissure divides the under surface into a right and a left lobe, and is occupied by the round ligament or umbilical vein (1).
 Its continuation behind the transverse fissure is the fissure for the ductus venosus (8) and contains that obliterated vessel.
-The transverse fissure is at right angles to the longitudinal, and gives passage to the hepatic duct (3), hepatic artery (4), and portal vein (5), which lie in that order from before backwards.
-Parallel to the longitudinal fissure is the fissure
+The transverse fissure is at right angles to the longitudinal, and gives passage to the hepatic duct (4), hepatic artery (3), and portal vein (5), which lie in that order from before backwards.
+Parallel to the longitudinal fissure is the fissure for the gall-bladder (2), which last should be distended with air by a blowpipe placed in the duct.
+Placed obliquely at the posterior margin of the liver and behind the gall-bladder, is the short groove or fissure for the vena cava (7) a portion of which vessel has been left in situ.

-It will be observed that the order of vessels entering the liver is the reverse of those entering the kidney, q. v. p.
-251.
+1 It will be observed that the order of vessels entering the liver is the reverse of those entering the kidney, q. v. p.
+250 and note.